Verified Labels

 Night

-The footage is filmed at night.
-Not to be confused with indoors/lights off.
+The footage is filmed at night, not to be confused with indoors/lights off.

 Timestamp visible